nccgroup/Sniffle/README.md

 To install Sniffle on a (plugged in) CC26x2R Launchpad using DSLite, run `make load` within the `fw` directory.
 For any other Launchpad models, you must specify the `PLATFORM` argument to make as descirbed above.
-You can also flash the compiled `sniffle.out` binary using the UniFlash GUI.
+You can also flash the compiled `sniffle.hex` binary using the UniFlash GUI.

 ## Firmware Installation (SONOFF USB Dongle)